-SecureComm seeks high-quality research contributions in the form of well-developed papers.
+SecureComm seeks high-quality research contributions, which have not been previously published or in parallel submission to another conference or journal.
 Topics of interest encompass research advances in ALL areas of secure communications and networking.
 Topics in other areas (e.g., formal methods, database security, secure software, theoretical cryptography) will be considered only if a clear connection to private or secure communication/networking is demonstrated.

 Topics of interest include, but are not limited to the following: